debomatic/debomatic/docs/introduction.rst

-A brand new software was created to help building source packages to avoid the burden of the compilation, without wasting too much time configuring complex softwares to work.
+A brand new software was created to help building source packages to avoid the burden of the compilation, without wasting too much time configuring complex software to work.
 Deb-o-Matic was born!
 A group of Debian and Ubuntu developers started to use it as their primary build machine to avoid playing with sbuild and long builds.
 Some of them still use Deb-o-Matic to build their packages.